brink182/cfg-loader/Source/README-CFG.txt

 #   URL to download database from.
 #
 # db_language = [AUTO], EN, JA, German, etc
-#   Language to use for the database.
+#   Language to use for the {DBL} tag.
 If invalid or not able to be
 #   displayed by the loader this will default to English.
 #   Both country codes (EN) and languages (English) are valid.
 #